acend/infrastructure/README.md

 ### Ingress Controller

-The [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) is used with a Hetzner LoadBalancer (automaticly deployed with a Kubernetes Service of Type `LoadBalancer`and the Hetzner Cloud Controller Manager)
+The [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) is used with a Hetzner LoadBalancer (automaticly deployed with a Kubernetes service of type `LoadBalancer`and the Hetzner Cloud Controller Manager)

 ### Hetzner CSI